 The value that is specified by the ip igmp source-limit (global) command is applied.
 If no value is specified, there is no limit on source participation in groups.
-However, you must operate multicast routing entries within the described capacity limits.
+However, you must operate within the described capacity limits.

-For details on capacity limits, see 3.
-Capacity Limit in the manual Configuration Guide Vol. 1 For Version 11.7.
+For details of capacity limits, see 3.2 Capacity limit in the manual Configuration Guide Vol. 1 For Version 11.10.